Department of Design and Environments

 - Bachelor of Interior Architecture and Design (B.I.A.D, CIDA accredited—the primary professional accreditation for the program—and is included in the institutional NASAD accreditation)

-- Interior architecture and design minor (18 credits)
+- Interior Architecture and Design Minor (18 credits)

-- Bachelor of Science in environmental design (B.S.E.D.)
+- Bachelor of Science in Environmental Design (B.S.E.D.)

 - Master of Landscape Architecture (M.L.A, LAAB accredited degree)

-- Landscape architecture minor (18 credits)
+- Landscape Architecture Minor (18 credits)

-- Bachelor of Science in virtual technology and design (B.S.V.T.D., included in the institutional NASAD accreditation)
+- Bachelor of Science in Virtual Technology and Design (B.S.V.T.D., included in the institutional NASAD accreditation)

-- Virtual technologies undergraduate certificate (12 credits)
+- Virtual Technologies Undergraduate Academic Certificate (12 credits)

-The Landscape Architecture Program draws students from around the world to study in one of the most diverse bioregions in the nation.
+The Landscape Architecture program draws students from around the world to study in one of the most diverse bioregions in the nation.
 Design studios present real-world projects where students and faculty work with community members to develop integrated design solutions that preserve and enhance rural and urban landscapes throughout Idaho and beyond.
 The program has statewide responsibility for landscape architecture education, and both undergraduate and graduate students are sought after in both the Intermountain West and Pacific Northwest regions by leaders in the landscape industry.

-Virtual technology and design (VTD) graduates can apply their skills to a wide range of sectoral activities.
+Virtual Technology and Design (VTD) program graduates can apply their skills to a wide range of sectoral activities.
 In addition to a deep knowledge of digital tools and virtual technologies, VTD graduates are well trained to design and create applications for real life problems.
 The VTD program has been successful at teaching project management and leadership skills to students who will be involved in company projects in relationship to innovation, growth, and new business models.
 Graduates are storytellers capable of using the spectrum of digital media from flat to three dimensional models as well as immersive environments.

 Majors